NicMcPhee/EvoTSP/README.md

 A simple JavaScript app that demonstrates a simple evolutionary approach to solving Traveling Salesman Problems (TSPs).
 The evolutionary approach used is by no means state of the art, but is intended to be a demonstration of the power of even a simple evolutionary algorithm (EA) on hard combinatorial optimization problems.

-Nic McPhee
-mcphee@morris.umn.edu
-Division of Science and Mathematics
-University of Minnesota, Morris